CommonAccord/Site-My/Doc/Service/Sec/Confidential_Library.md

 Engage.sec={Engage.Intro.sec}<ol><li>{Engage.Protect.cl};</li><li>{Engage.Use.cl}; and</li><li>{Engage.Care.cl}.</li></ol>

-Engage.Intro.sec={Supplier} and all {Supplier Personnel} shall maintain in confidence and safeguard all {Proprietary Information}.  {Supplier} recognizes and acknowledges the confidential and proprietary nature of any {Proprietary Information} and acknowledges the irreparable harm that could result to {Company} if it is disclosed to a third party or used for unauthorized purposes without {Company}'s prior written consent.
+Engage.Intro.sec={Supplier} and all {Supplier_Personnel} shall maintain in confidence and safeguard all {Proprietary Information}.  {Supplier} recognizes and acknowledges the confidential and proprietary nature of any {Proprietary Information} and acknowledges the irreparable harm that could result to {Company} if it is disclosed to a third party or used for unauthorized purposes without {Company}'s prior written consent.
 Therefore, {Supplier} agrees, except as required by law:

-Engage.Protect.cl=to protect the confidentiality of {Company}'s {Proprietary Information} (including any notes, summaries, reports, analyses or other material derived by {Supplier} or {Supplier's Personnel} in whole or in part from the {Proprietary Information} in whatever form maintained (collectively, "Notes"))
+Engage.Protect.cl=to protect the confidentiality of {Company}'s {Proprietary Information} (including any notes, summaries, reports, analyses or other material derived by {Supplier} or {Supplier_Personnel} in whole or in part from the {Proprietary Information} in whatever form maintained (collectively, "Notes"))

 Engage.Use.cl=to use the {Proprietary Information} and/or Notes only for the purposes of conducting business with {Company} in a manner contemplated by {this_Agreement}

-Engage.Care.cl=to use the same degree of care as with its own confidential information, which shall be at least a reasonable standard of care, to prevent disclosure of the {Proprietary Information} and/or Notes, except to {Supplier's Personnel} to the extent necessary to permit them to perform the {Services} as set forth in {this_Agreement}
+Engage.Care.cl=to use the same degree of care as with its own confidential information, which shall be at least a reasonable standard of care, to prevent disclosure of the {Proprietary Information} and/or Notes, except to {Supplier_Personnel} to the extent necessary to permit them to perform the {Services} as set forth in {this_Agreement}

 Engage.=[Z/Sec/0]

+Engage.Xnum={Xnum}.1

 WarnPersonnel.Ti=Advise Personnel

-WarnPersonnel.sec={Supplier} further agrees that prior to disclosing any {Proprietary Information} to {Supplier's Personnel} as set forth above, {Supplier} will: <ol><li>advise such {Supplier's Personnel} of the confidential and proprietary nature of the {Proprietary Information} and Notes; and</li><li>require them to sign the {Secrecy and Inventions Agreement} attached hereto as {Schedule B}.</li></ol>
+WarnPersonnel.sec={Supplier} further agrees that prior to disclosing any {Proprietary Information} to {Supplier_Personnel} as set forth above, {Supplier} will: <ol><li>advise such {Supplier_Personnel} of the confidential and proprietary nature of the {Proprietary Information} and Notes; and</li><li>require them to sign the {Secrecy_and_Inventions_Agreement} attached hereto as {Schedule_B}.</li></ol>

 WarnPersonnel.=[Z/Sec/0]

 Injunct.Ti=Injunctions

-Injunct.sec={Supplier} agrees to be responsible for any breach of {this_Agreement} by it or {Supplier's Personnel}. {Supplier} acknowledges that money damages would not be a sufficient remedy for any breach of this Section.
+Injunct.sec={Supplier} agrees to be responsible for any breach of {this_Agreement} by it or {Supplier_Personnel}. {Supplier} acknowledges that money damages would not be a sufficient remedy for any breach of this Section.
 Accordingly, in the event of any such breach, in addition to any other remedies at law or in equity that {Company} may have, it shall be entitled to equitable relief, including injunctive relief or specific performance or both.

 Injunct.=[Z/Sec/0]